nielm/chrome-extensions/window_manager/README.md

 ```

 Matchers are processed in order of definition.
 If both internal and non internal monitors exist, the action that is defined later (`non-internal-half`) will be applied.
 If only an internal monitor exists, the `non-internal-half` action will not be performed as it requires `"display": "-internal"`.

-### Options page

-[Options page](chrome-extension://jjgebfkefchhekbmckeheacgbiicpmim/options.html) can be accessed by right clickng on the extension icon.
-I contains the following sections:

-- Displays
-- Options
-    - Actions
-    - Matchers
-    - Settings